Series: Pink Lady And Jeff

 - Drop-In Character: Since the show was already suffering in the beginning, NBC decided to bring in an ensemble cast of comedy players to try and help boost the slumping ratings, including a then-unknown Jim Varney.

 - Fanservice: Each show ended with Mie and Kei luring a tuxedoed Jeff into a hot tub.
 Jeff tried to convince the writers to do away with the segment, but he was shot down in favor of what was basically an excuse to see two attractive Japanese women in bikinis.

 - Only Known by Their Nickname: The show was actually called Pink Lady, since the girls' manager demanded that the show be Pink Lady's and Pink Lady's ONLY.
 Except you wouldn't know it from the adverts at the time, which billed it as Pink Lady And Jeff, and which pissed off the band's manager to the point where he threatened to sue (which was a moot point anyway).
+At the same time, Jeff Altman's manager demanded the show be named Pink Lady And Jeff, since he was, for all intents and purposes, the anchor of the show.
 In the public consciousness, the show is still referred to by the latter name, and was even listed as Pink Lady And Jeff on the DVD release.

 - Real Life Writes the Plot: A running gag was about how little the girls knew or understood about American culture.
 Which made sense, considering they didn't even fluently speak the language of the country their show aired in.

 - Short Runner: Six episodes, of which only five made it to air before cancellation.